chaichontat-thesis/notes/content/statistics/parametric_stats.md

 <!--more-->

 We have some sample of data.
 We assume that there exists some real parameter.
 Let $y_i$ be a random variable.
-Let $ϵ_i$ be the random variable specifying the
+Let $\epsilon_i$ be the random variable specifying the

 $$
 \begin{align}